No products in the cart.

 5. Choose the Best Keywords For Your Business

-Until now, we have only sorted SEO keywords by search volume.
+Until now, we have only sorted SEO keywords by the search volume.
 Now let’s look at which SEO keywords are relevant to your website.

 At this point, SEO experts often speak of the search intention.
 This means the intention of the person searching when they search for something in Google.
 Common search intentions are, e.g. B. Find product information, compare products or buy a product.